ESI symposium 2025

 ACCELERATE THE INNOVATION OF ENGINEERING

-Building on insights from the Draghi report, "The Future of European Competitiveness" this year’s ESI symposium highlights the critical role of higher productivity in securing Europe’s competitive edge.
-Europe’s engineering sector plays a pivotal role in addressing the global demand for sustainable, efficient, and transformative technologies.
+Building on insights from the Mario Draghi report, "The Future of European Competitiveness", this year’s ESI Symposium focused on the urgent need to boost productivity to secure Europe’s competitive edge.
+With growing global demand for sustainable and transformative technologies, the engineering sector plays a pivotal role.

 Gerrit Muller, TNO-ESI